 One of our favorite new games is Sneaky Snacky Squirrel.
 This game is ADORABLE!
 The spinner has colors that coordinate to acorns that must be placed on each player’s tree.
 Once the player has collected all five acorns, that player wins.

 There are three obstacles that could get in a player’s way.
 The first is the bandit squirrel.
 He allows you to steal an acorn from another player’s tree.
 Next, is the sad squirrel who requires you to put an acorn back, and lastly if you land on the wind, all your current acorns blow from your tree back into the box.
 Sad!

 This game comes with an adorable squirrel that you use to pick up the acorns which works really well for reiterating fine motor skills since it works as a tweezers to pick up the acorns.
 Sneaky Snacky Squirrel reinforces color identification because players need to collect purple, green, blue, yellow, and red colored acorns for their trees.
 We have had a great time with this game.
-I’ve found it on Amazon ($12.93), Target ($12.99), and School House in Green Bay.
+I’ve found it on Amazon or Target (affiliate links), and School House in Green Bay.

 Also, there are additional games by the same maker that look equally adorable.

-- Frankie’s Food Truck Fiasco ($16.98) which teaches counting, geometric shapes and fine motor skills
+- Frankie’s Food Truck Fiasco (affiliate link) which teaches counting, geometric shapes and fine motor skills

-- Frieda’s Fruit Fiesta ($21.99) which teachers the alphabet.
+- Frieda’s Fruit Fiesta (affiliate link) which teachers the alphabet.
 Any of these would make great gifts for others or a fantastic addition to your own family night.